Frequency-adaptive tensor neural networks for high-dimensional multi-scale problems: Frequency-adaptive Tensor Neural Networks

 Consequently, the refined frequency information set for the tensor-based network becomes

 Next, we reconstruct TNNs using the refined frequency information set $\mathbb{B}_1$.
 For each input variable $x_i$, the Fourier feature mapping is adjusted as:

 where $\bm{B}^{(i)}_1\in\mathbb{R}^{|\mathbb{B}_{i,\,1}|\times1}$ contains elements drawn from the frequency set $\mathbb{B}_{i,\,1}$.
 Unlike the initial random Fourier feature mapping, this refined mapping incorporates frequency components extracted from the DFT of the preliminary solution $u^0_{\text{net}}(\bm{x};\bm{\theta}_0^*)$.
 As a result, it is better aligned with the dominant frequencies of the target function.
-This frequency adaptation enhances the expressiveness of the TNNs and enables a more accurate approximation of the multi-scale solution to the given problem~\eqref{pde}.
+This frequency adaptation enhances the expressiveness of TNNs and enables a more accurate approximation of the multi-scale solution to the given problem~\eqref{pde}.
 Following an additional $T_0$ training steps, we obtain the updated network approximation $u^1_{\text{net}}(\bm{x};\bm{\theta}_1^*)$.
 We repeat this procedure iteratively to generate the frequency sets $\mathbb{B}_2,\,\mathbb{B}_3,\,\ldots$ and the corresponding network approximations $u^2_{\text{net}}(\bm{x};\bm{\theta}_2^*)$, $u^3_{\text{net}}(\bm{x};\bm{\theta}_3^*)$, and so on.
 The iteration is terminated when one of the following stopping criteria is satisfied: 1) the preset maximum number of iterations $I$ is reached; or 2) the frequency set has converged, i.e., $\mathbb{B}_{It}=\mathbb{B}_{It+1}$.
-This iterative strategy is referred to as the frequency-adaptive TNNs algorithm, and it is summarized in Algorithm~\ref{al}, using the CP format for illustration, with the TT format handled analogously.
+This iterative strategy is referred to as the frequency-adaptive TNN algorithm, and it is summarized in Algorithm~\ref{al}, using the CP format for illustration, with the TT format handled analogously.

-We then apply the newly proposed frequency-adaptive TNNs algorithm to solve Poisson equation \eqref{po_eq} described in section \ref{ff_for_tnn}, and compare its performance with that of CP-PINNs-FF and TT-PINNs-FF.
+We then apply the newly proposed frequency-adaptive TNN algorithm to solve Poisson equation \eqref{po_eq} described in section \ref{ff_for_tnn}, and compare its performance with that of CP-PINNs-FF and TT-PINNs-FF.
 The evaluation considers high-frequency values of $k=60, 70, 80, 90, 100$.
-The relative $L_2$ errors for all TNNs are shown in Figure \ref{6d_po_example2}, which illustrates that the frequency-adaptive TNNs algorithm achieves a significant reduction in $L_2$ errors after just one adaptation step.
+The relative $L_2$ errors for all TNNs are shown in Figure \ref{6d_po_example2}, which illustrates that the frequency-adaptive TNN algorithm achieves a significant reduction in $L_2$ errors after just one adaptation step.